fishcode16/python-tk-meetup-photos-downloader/README.md

 ## Installation ##
   1. Install Python
+  2. Install Python module ($ pip install aiohttp)
-  2. Download zip file
+  3. Download the application zip file
-  3. Unzip
+  4. Unzip
      * __IMPORTANT:__ ensure the folder is not accessible by others

 ## Configuration ##